Transducers

 A zero flux fluxgate can measure dc current to sub-ppm (parts-per-million) level.
 Compare that to a Hall effect current transducer, which can measure DC current, but only at 1% or 0.1% accuracy.
 Sub-ppm means accuracy of better than 0.0001%.

 This relies on two principles found in the name – zero-flux and fluxgate.
 Zero flux means you actually have a compensation current to keep the magnetic core at zero magnetic flux, which avoids issues of saturation in the core, and measures the compensation current.
-The fluxgate actually energized the core with an AC signal, high precision measurements of the DC primary current.
+The fluxgate energizes the core with an AC signal, which enables high-precision measurement of the DC primary current.

 What is the Output of a Current Transducer?